A Separability Foundation for Random Coefficients Logit: Proof of Theorem

 Taking the logarithm and using the definition of $u$, we obtain

 and conclude that $u$ is a utility representation of $\cO$.
 We stress that the proof of this fact uses neither associativity nor commutativity of~$*$.

-We now consider an arbitrary menu $(A,o)$ and demonstrate that $\Phi(A,o)$ is given by the multinomial logit with constructed utility function~\eqref{eq_general_mnl}.
+We now consider an arbitrary menu $(A,o)$ and demonstrate that $\Phi(A,o)$ is given by multinomial logit with the constructed utility function~\eqref{eq_general_mnl}.
 Let $a,b\in A$ be two distinct actions.
-By the assumption~\ref{assumption_bridge} on the operation~$*$, there is $x\in \cO$ such that $o(a)=x*o(b)$, or there is $y\in \cO$ such that $o(b)=y*o(a)$, or both.
-Without loss of generality, we assume that $o(a)=x*o(b)$.
-Consider the product menu This menu contains two actions
+We express the ratio ${\Phi(a \mid A,o)}/{\Phi(b \mid A,o)}$ in terms of the constructed utility representation~$u$.
+Denote the outcomes by $x=o(a)$ and $y=o(b)$ and consider a new menu